 If you retire in Ecuador, every cliché you’ve heard about living large on little money–about settling into the lap of luxury on even a pensioner’s budget – is true.

+This is one of the world’s most affordable places to live.
+Take $450 out of the ATM Monday morning, and your expenses are covered for the week.
 Of course, low prices alone do not make for an ideal retirement or investment destination.
 There are plenty of places the world over where you can buy cheap land, but you wouldn’t want to live there; not so in Ecuador.

-Retirement Ecuador Means Living Well
+Retirement in Ecuador Means Living Well

 In Ecuador, not only can you retire on little money, you can also live very well.
 Retirement in Ecuador offers something for everyone, and at prices unheard of in North America and Europe.
 Indulge in a gourmet meal in a world-class restaurant.
 Why not?
 The cost is about what you’d pay for bottled water and an appetizer in a restaurant in Los Angeles or New York.
 Plus, the fresh fruits and vegetables you find overpriced at specialty “organic” shops up north sell at local Ecuadorian markets for pennies.